What are Prescription Painkillers?

 One common misconception is that opioid painkillers are inherently safer than illicit drugs due to their legality and medicinal properties, but that isn’t always the case.

-Short-Term Effects of Painkiller Abuse
+What are the Short-Term Effects of Painkiller Abuse?

-Some side effects of abusing painkillers include:
+Some side effects of painkiller misuse include:2, 5

 - Respiratory depression.

-Long-Term Effects of Painkiller Abuse
+What are the Long-Term Effects of Painkiller Abuse?